Abdel Mohsin Al-Qattan, Founder

-After graduating in 1951, he worked as a teacher first in Amman then in Kuwait, where he met Leila Miqdadi- Al-Qattan, daughter of Palestinian educator Darwish Miqdadi, marking the beginning of a journey filled compassion and philanthropy.
+After graduating in 1951, he worked as a teacher first in Amman then in Kuwait, where he met Leila Darwish Miqdadi, daughter of Palestinian educator Darwish Miqdadi, marking the beginning of a journey fuelled by compassion and philanthropy.
 Two years later, in 1953, he joined the Ministry of Water and Electricity where he eventually became Director General.
-In 1963, he left the public sector and founded Al-Hani Construction and Trading with his partner the late Hajj Khaled Muttawa.
+In 1963 he left the public sector and founded Al-Hani Construction and Trading Company with his partner the late Hajj Khaled Muttawa.
 The company soon became one of the most successful engineering and contracting companies in the Gulf.

 From the early 1970s, Al-Qattan began his active involvement in social, charitable and developmental work.
-He was one of the founders of the Institute for Palestine Studies and Taawon - Welfare Association, served as Palestine’s governor at the Arab Fund for Social and Economic Development, and member of the Board of Trustees of the American University of Beirut.
-Al-Qattan supported many Palestinian and Arab students and many other organizations including the Centre for Arab Unity Studies, the Ahmad Bahaa Edin Foundation, Birzeit University, The Palestinian Center for Policy Research & Strategic Studies - Masarat, and many others.
+He was one of the founders of the Institute for Palestine Studies and Taawon - Welfare Association, served as Palestine’s governor at the Arab Fund for Social and Economic Development, and as member of the Board of Trustees of the American University of Beirut.
+Al-Qattan supported many Palestinian and Arab students and several organizations including the Centre for Arab Unity Studies, the Ahmad Bahaa Edin Foundation, Birzeit University, The Palestinian Center for Policy Research & Strategic Studies, Masarat, amongst others.

 In spite of his successful business career, Al-Qattan was deeply involved in Palestinian and Arab politics.
 He represented his people on several international visits, accompanying Ahmed Al-Shuqairi to China in 1964 and supporting the PLO in its infancy in Kuwait.
 In 1969, during the Palestine National Council meeting held in Cairo, he was elected Speaker, a post he would resign from a few days later after the PLO factions refused to agree to a unified command of the organization’s military and financial assets.
 This marked the end of his direct involvement in politics, although he remained a member of the PNC until resigning, along with his friends Edward Said and Ibrahim Abu Lughod, in 1990 in protest at the PLO’s support of Saddam Hussein’s invasion of Kuwait.